Get dirty, have fun and grow more food with great gardening tips from real-life gardeners.

 Choosing the Cotton Variety and Materials

 I grew Nankeen Brown and Erlene’s Green that year.
 Seeds are available for these varieties from Southern Exposure Seed Exchange.
 I bought a takli spindle and joined a handspinning group.
 The key to all this is joining that group because I found people who could help me along this journey — and it has been quite a journey.
-Learning to spin seemed to be slow going at first and I got sidetracked writing two books — Grow a Sustainable Diet and Seed Libraries.
-Once I got back to it, I finished a vest in 2015 and now a shirt!
+Learning to spin seemed to be slow going at first and I got sidetracked writing two books — Grow a Sustainable Diet

 For this shirt, I spun my cotton into singles on a book charkha and plied the singles together on a Louet10 wheel.
 I wove my two-ply homegrown cotton yarn on a small 12-inch table loom that I had acquired used at the swap meet that my spinning group has every two years.

 Choosing a Shirt Pattern

 For inspiration for my pattern, I turned to books about historical clothing design.
 I did not want to waste any of my precious fabric, and besides, I had a limited amount of fiber to work with.
 As you can see in the photo, I made my shirt from straight panels of fabric.
 The only cutting for fitting was around the neck.
 I faced the neckline with cotton fabric I had dyed with black walnuts.
 You will find all the details of this shirt, including measurements at Homeplace Earth.

 I have been involved for many years promoting education for those wanting to learn more about their food, where it comes from, and how to grow it.
 Food gardens in every backyard would be wonderful.
 Now I want to expand on that to include promoting education for those wanting to learn more about where their textiles come from, particularly their clothes.
 In the future, fibersheds will be as talked about as foodsheds are now.